Why It Works

 Togarashi (see note)

-Combine dashi, sake, soy sauce, and sugar in a small saucepan and bring to a simmer over high heat.
+Combine dashi, sake, soy sauce, and sugar in a 10-inch skillet and bring to a simmer over high heat.
 Adjust heat to maintain a strong simmer.
 Stir in onion and cook, stirring occasionally, until onion is half tender, about 5 minutes.
 Add chicken pieces and cook, stirring and turning chicken occasionally, until chicken is cooked through and broth has reduced by about half, 5 to 7 minutes for chicken thighs or 3 to 4 minutes for chicken breast.
 Stir in half of scallions and all of mitsuba (if using), then season broth to taste with more soy sauce or sugar as desired.
 The sauce should have a balanced sweet-and-salty flavor.

 To Serve: Transfer hot rice to a single large bowl or 2 individual serving bowls.
 Top with egg and chicken mixture, pouring out any excess broth from saucepan over rice.
 Add an extra egg yolk to center of each bowl, if desired (see note).
-Garnish with remaining half of sliced scallions and togarashi.
+Garnish with remaining sliced scallions and togarashi.
 Serve immediately.

 For a richer finished dish, use 4 eggs, reserving 2 of the yolks.
-Beat the extra egg whites together with the remaining eggs in step 2, then add the reserved egg yolks to the finished bowls just before serving.
+Beat the extra egg whites together with the eggs in step 2, then add the reserved egg yolks to the finished bowls just before serving.